Trauma Center Trauma Sensitive Yoga (TCTSY)

 Do I need a referral to see a movement therapist?

 No, you can book to see our Movement Therapist whenever you’re ready.
-Please note that we also support NDIS self and plan-managed participants.
+Please note that we also support NDIS self managed participants.

 Will there be tactile feedback throughout the session?